try-katch/try-katch/README.md

 ### 👩‍💻 About Me
 My name is **Karoline** — aka **Karol** or by my codename **try_katch**.
-I'm currently on a journey to become a skilled fullstack developer, learning step by step and constantly exploring how things work.
+I'm currently on a journey to become a skilled full-stack developer, learning step by step and constantly exploring how things work.

 ---